istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

     more about customizing Helm charts in the [Helm documentation](https://docs.helm.sh/using_helm/#using-helm).
     {{< /tip >}}

 1. Find the IP address of the Istio ingress gateway, as this is how the mesh expansion machines will access [Citadel](/docs/concepts/security/) and [Pilot](/docs/concepts/traffic-management/#pilot-and-envoy).
-Also throughout this doc, we assume the GCE VM is part of `$SERVICE_NAMESPACE`.
+VM workloads belong to certain namespace, which means their SPIFFE certificates and `ServiceEntry` should match to that namespace.
+Throughout this doc we use `SERVICE_NAMESPACE` to denote that.

     {{< text bash >}}
     $ export SERVICE_NAMESPACE="default"